rockroman/PP3_The_Coach/README.md

 ### Final value and thank you note

-- user is presented with final result of the program team performance percentage based on inputs given and user is greeted with a thank you message
+- user is presented with a final result of the program team performance percentage based on inputs given and the user is greeted with a thank you message
 - user story covered: 11,18
 <details>
 <summary>Screenshot</summary>